hhsu15/docker/README.md

 - In the world of Kubernetes, there is no such thing as running one single container.
 The smallest thing you can create is is a "Pod" which has container(s).
 A Pod hosts a group of containers which serve similar purpose.
 #### Service
 - Sets up networking in a Kubernetes Cluster
-  - ClusterIP
+  - ClusterIP: expose a set of pods to other objects, such as Ingress,  in cluster (more restrict than NodePort, only objects in the cluster can, not the outside world!)
-  - NodePort: Expose a container to the outside world (only for dev purpose)
+  - NodePort: expose a set of pods to the outside world (only for dev purpose)
   - LoadBalancer
-  - Ingress
+  - Ingress: responsible to connect to the node from the outside world

 #### Feed the config into Kubenetes cluster
 ```bash